leilafarsani/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+The variable x in the function, has function scope so when we log it inside the function its output is 2.
+However, the last console.log outside the function, will refer to the global-scoped variable x so its output is 1.

 ## Question 2

 Take a look at the following code: